Relational (sqlite) Databases Module¶

 rows

-– a list of tuples that represent one row of data to add (types should match col types in order)entry_order
+– list of tuples that represent one row of data to add (types should match col types in order)entry_order

 – an ordered list or tuple overrides normal order with user defined order